Mary Haas: Career at the University of California-Berkeley

 During World War II, the United States government viewed the study and teaching of Southeast Asian languages as important to the war effort, and under the auspices of the Army Specialized Training Program at the University of California at Berkeley, Haas developed a program to teach the Thai language.
 Her authoritative Thai-English Students' Dictionary, published in 1964, is still in use.

 In 1948, she was appointed assistant professor of Thai and Linguistics at the University of California, Berkeley Department of Oriental Languages, an appointment she attributed to Peter A. Boodberg, whom she described as "ahead of his time in the way he treated women scholars—a scholar was a scholar in his book".
 She became one of the founding members of the UC-Berkeley Department of Linguistics when it was established in 1953.
 She was a long-term chair of the department, and she was Director of the Survey of California Indian Languages at Berkeley from 1953 to 1977.
-She retired from Berkeley in 1977, and in 1984 she was elected a Berkeley Fellow.
+She retired from Berkeley in 1977 and in 1984 was elected a Berkeley Fellow.

 Mary Haas died at her home in Berkeley, California, on May 17, 1996, at the age of 86.